-Article 103 The provisions of Article 61, paragraph (1) apply mutatis mutandis to the transfer of neighboring rights, the provisions of Article 62, paragraph (1) to the expiry of those rights, the provisions of Article 63 to the authorization to exploit a performance, phonogram, broadcast, or cablecast, the provisions of Article 65 to the joint authorship of those rights, the provisions of Article 66 to the establishment of a pledge on those rights, and the provisions of Article 67; Article 67-2 (except the proviso to paragraph (1)); Article 70 (except paragraphs (3) and (4)); Articles 71 through 73; and Article 74, paragraphs (3) and (4) to the exploitation of a performance, phonogram, broadcast, or cablecast if the owners of neighboring rights cannot be found.
-In this case, in Article 63, paragraph (5), the phrase "Article 23, paragraph (1)" is deemed to be replaced with "Article 92-2, paragraph (1), Article 96-2; Article 99-2, paragraph (1); or Article 100-4", and in Article 70, paragraph (5), the phrase "the preceding paragraph" is deemed to be replaced with "Article 67, paragraph (1), as applied mutatis mutandis pursuant to Article 103".
+Article 103 The provisions of Article 61, paragraph (1) apply mutatis mutandis to the transfer of neighboring rights; the provisions of Article 62, paragraph (1) to the expiry of those rights; the provisions of Articles 63 and 63-2 to the authorization to exploit a performance, phonogram, broadcast, or cablecast; the provisions of Article 65 to the joint authorship of those rights; the provisions of Article 66 to the establishment of a pledge on those rights; and the provisions of Article 67; Article 67-2 (except the proviso to paragraph (1)); Article 70 (except paragraphs (3) through (5)); Articles 71 (limited to the part concerned with item (ii)); Article 72; Article 73; and Article 74, paragraphs (3) and (4) to the exploitation of a performance, phonogram, broadcast, or cablecast if the owners of neighboring rights cannot be found; the provisions of Article 68, Article 70 (except paragraph (4), item (i) and paragraph (7)), Article 71 (limited to the part concerned with item (ii)), Article 72, the main clause of Article 73, and Article 74 to the exploitation of a performance, phonogram, broadcast, or cablecast if an agreement with the owners of neighboring rights has been sought but cannot be reached or deliberations cannot be entered into; and the provisions of Article 71 (limited to the part concerned with item (i)); and Article 74 to the exploitation of a performance or cablecast under the provisions of Articles 33 through 33-3 as applied mutatis mutandis pursuant to the preceding paragraph.
+In this case, in Article 63, paragraph (6), the phrase "Article 23, paragraph (1)" is deemed to be replaced with "Article 92-2, paragraph (1), Article 96-2; Article 99-2, paragraph (1); or Article 100-4", and in Article 68, paragraph (2), the phrase "Article 38, paragraphs (2) and (3)" is deemed to be replaced with "Article 38, paragraph (2), as applied mutatis mutandis pursuant to Article 102, paragraph (1)".